L337Rabbit/TwitchIRC/README.md

 client.ActivateAutoReconnect();
 client.Connect();
 ```
+Note that the OAUTH token should NOT include the "oauth:" portion.

 ## Using the Client in Unity
 If using the TwitchClient in Unity, you should also tell the client to Disconnect() in the OnDestroy() method of whatever script is is controlled by.
 An example of a Unity MonoBehavior using the TwitchClient is below: